[ UDS Write Operations on FCA / Stellantis ]

 when stakes are real

 Everything below is about the write side.
-For the read side, see the Bus & Message Reference UDS walkthrough and the OBD-II section.
+For the read side, see the dedicated UDS Read Operations guide (Service 0x22, module catalog, DID discovery, SGW pass-through) and the OBD-II section of the Bus & Message Reference for the standardised-read counterpart.

 Every UDS-write script on the site ( 3rd_brakelight.sh, horn.sh / 3honk.sh, 2k.sh) follows the same four-step scaffolding.
 The DID changes, the service might change, the cleanup model varies, but the spine stays the same: